oEscal/zkp-user-centric-id-mgmt/README.md

     - IdP: http://127.0.0.1:8082
     - SP: http://127.0.0.1:8081
     - helper application: http://127.1.2.3:1080

+    However, you can change these values easily in the source code

  - Take into consideration that the IdP will contact the helper application using the host name `zkp_helper_app`, which means that you must define this host name on your local DNS, linked to the IP `127.1.2.3`.
 On linux, you just have to had the following line to the `/etc/hosts` file:
     ```bash